Sanibel Island Vacation Rentals

 Open seven days a week, this locale serves up breakfast, lunch and dinner.
 This is a good option because it has a variety of choices and it’s also across the street from the Gulf of Mexico.

-This place seems like the type of diner your grandmother would operate.
+This place seems like the type of place your grandmother would operate.
 It has a comfortable atmosphere and serves delicious homemade food.
 The portions are large and the seafood is fresh.
 Locals rave about the coconut shrimp.
-Grandma Dot’s is open for lunch and dinner and features views of the canal and marina.
+Grandma Dot’s is open for lunch and dinner and features views of the canals and boats docked at Sanibel Marina.

 Sanibel Restaurants On or Near the Water